 KITCHEN BASICS 101 WB31M20 and WB31M19 Replacement Range Cooktop Porcelain

 Porcelain coating looks striking to the eye.
 Lights bouncing off of the surface of the glowing black pan are both, a symbol of pure quality and durability.
-It is evidenced that this set of porcelain drip pans are meant exclusive to some specific brands like GE, Hotspot, etc. most of the replaceable sets come with two pairs to be accommodated within the smaller and large-sized burners.
+It is evidenced that this set of porcelain drip pans is meant exclusive for some specific brands like GE, Hotspot, etc. Most of the replaceable sets come with two pairs to be accommodated within the smaller and large-sized burners.